-Unless otherwise stated, all photos are Copyright Sarah Sharp, licensed under CC-BY-NC.
+Unless otherwise stated, all photos are Copyright Sarah Sharp, licensed under CC-BY-NC-SA.
 This means you can redistribute and modify my photos, as long as it’s for non-commerical purposes.

 Photos that I do not own the copyright to will have a link to the author’s webpage (e.g. Flickr account), and the photo alt text will attribute that photographer.
 If you do not want your photographs to be a part of this website, drop me an email at <firstname.lastname@example.org>.